skip to main content

 (ii) CIL receipts from previous years retained at the end of the reported year.

-The town/parish council should ensure the report accords with the requirements of the CIL Regulations 2010 (as amended) each year and publish their CIL annual report online, unless they request that the report is published on the district council’s website.
-A copy of the report must be sent to the Huntingdonshire District Council, no later than 31 December following the reported year.
+The town/parish council should ensure the report accords with the requirements of the CIL Regulations 2010 (as amended) each year and publish their CIL annual report online, unless they request that the report is published on the district council's website.

 If you have any questions about this guidance, or CIL generally, please contact the Implementation Team by email at implementation@huntingdonshire.gov.uk, by calling 01480 388424, or in writing to: